-FIE offers summer study abroad scholarships, including the Sharif Rahman Summer Scholarships, named after the late FIE founder.
-Summer programs eligible for this scholarship are located in London and Dublin.
+FIE offers a number of summer study abroad scholarships, including the Sharif Rahman Summer Scholarships, named after the late FIE founder, as well as summer study abroad programs.
+However, the only summer programs eligible for the latter scholarship are located in London and Dublin.
 Applicants for the $1,000 grant must show a wholehearted commitment to the study abroad experience.
 For those studying peacekeeping and conflict resolution, there are also scholarships to cover the cost of FIE’s five-week long peace and conflict resolution summer program in Ireland and Jordan.

 CEA has been in the study abroad business since 1997, and offers summer programs abroad in Europe, Asia, Africa, and Latin America.
 It also offers CEA scholarships to fund program participation for select students; selection is based on three categories: merit, need, and diversity.
 If you’re looking for “bang for your buck,” CEA offers great summer study abroad programs for college students.

-7. SIT Study Abroad (with Scholarships AND Grants)
+7. SIT Study Abroad Summer Programs (with Scholarships AND Grants)

 SIT Study Abroad offers summer undergrad programs all over the world: Africa, Europe, Latin America, Asia, the Pacific, and the Middle East.
 Participating students get hands-on experience and learn from experts in a variety of fields.
 SIT Study Abroad also offers scholarships and grants to students based on need.
 Students that apply can receive between $500 and $3,000 to fund a summer program abroad.
 Awards are given to applicants regardless of their citizenship, national origin, or home school and cover tuition, room, and board only.